Durable building materials for commercial construction

 Wood

-building (Photo from iStock)
+Durable building materials for commercial construction (Photo from iStock)

 In the following sectors of building, we employ wood: